 2:4 Now thread the mainsheet.
-Starting from the centre cleat on the hull (NB: ensure the the ratchet clicks when the rope is pulled in), go up to the rear block, and thread the line back to front.
-Then go to the pulley on the two thin lines, and thread it back to front.
+Starting from the centre cleat on the hull (NB: ensure the ratchet clicks when the rope is pulled in), go up to the rear block, and thread the line from back to front.
+Then go to the pulley on the top of the centre block, and thread it from back to front.
+Then go to the front pulley on the boom, and thread it from front to back.

-Then go to the front pulley on the boom, and thread it front to back.
-Finally, the main sheet goes to the pulley on the strop and through the hole in the centre of the pulley.
+2:5 The mainsheet goes to the pulley on the deck and through the hole in the centre of the pulley.
 Tie a stopper knot to prevent the line unthreading.

-Tie a figure of eight knot in the loose end so that the boom does not hit the shroud upon sheeting out.
+Tie a figure of eight knot in the loose end so that the boom does not hit the shroud when sheeting out.